TLINDEN/viking-mode/README.md

     (define-key viking-mode-map (kbd "C-k") 'viking-kill-thing-at-point)

+The key binding to repeat the last kill function can be changed:

+    (define-key viking-mode-map (kbd "M-d") 'viking-repeat-last-kill)

 In case you  don't like the default key binding  cascade, you may also use separate bindings for each kill function, e.g.: